thxbb12/awesome-computing-resources/README.md

 ## Systems
 * [gocrazy][100] - Replace Linux' core system layer by a pure and safe Go implementation
 * [The TTY demystified][22] - The TTY demystified
-* [The rEFInd Boot Manager][15] - A boot manager for computers based on EFI and Unified EFI (UEFI).
-* [bootboot][86] - BOOTBOOT has the opposite philosophy than GRUB: a set of simple and small loaders which provide the same boot environment for your kernel on different 64-bits platforms.
-* [Managing EFI Boot Loaders for Linux][16] - Resources on EFI boot, secure boot, boot loaders and managers.
-* [UEFI boot][69] - UEFI boot: how does that actually work, then?
-* [Linux on UEFI][74] - Linux on UEFI: A Quick Installation Guide
-* [Plop Boot Manager][17] - The Plop Boot Manager is a small program to boot different operating systems.
-* [The Syslinux Project][18] - The SYSLINUX Project is a suite of lightweight MBR boot loaders for starting up PCs with the Linux kernel.
 * [collectd][33] - The system statistics collection daemon.
 * [graphite][34] - Store numeric time-series data and render graphs of this data on demand.
 * [grafana][35] - The open platform for beautiful analytics and monitoring.